The Swift-Hohenberg equation on conic manifolds: Introduction

-The theory we use to solve the degenerate equation is maximal $L^{q}$-regularity theory for linear and quasilinear parabolic problems.
-The short time solution is obtained by a theorem of Cl\'ement and Li.
-Furthermore, we proceed to the existence of a long time solution having maximal $L^q$-regularity by imposing an additional assumption to the right hand side of \eqref{CH1}, which turns out to be necessary for this property.
-Namely, we show that if the $L^{q}$-norm of the term $F(t,u(t))$ is bounded by a positive continuous function of $T$, then the Banach fixed point argument of the Cl\'ement and Li theorem can be successively repeated and hence the well-posed solution exists for all times.
-The method we use to show this is based on interpolation space estimates obtained by using a maximal $L^{q}$-regularity inequality for linear parabolic problems.
-The above method can be generalized to the fully quasilinear case and provide similar results.
+Next, in Theorem \ref{longt}, we obtain the long time existence of the above solution, by imposing an additional assumption on the right hand side of \eqref{CH1}, which turns out to be necessary for this property.
+Namely, we show that if the $L^{q}$-norm on $(0,T)$ of the term $F(\cdot,u(\cdot))$ does not blow up in finite $T$, then the Banach fixed point argument of the Cl\'ement and Li theorem can be repeated successively and hence the well-posed solution exists for all times.
+The crucial step here is the interpolation space estimate of the solution, see \eqref{intbound}, which is obtained by using a maximal $L^{q}$-regularity inequality for linear parabolic problems.

-Concerning the problem \eqref{CH1}-\eqref{CH2} on a manifold with conical singularities, we regard the Laplacian as a {\em cone differential operator} acting on {\em Mellin-Sobolev spaces} and develop the related maximal $L^q$-regularity theory.
-More precisely, among all possible closed extensions of the Laplacian, we choose one that satisfies the property of maximal $L^q$-regularity, and whose domain description turns out to be related to the geometry of the cross section of the cone.
-We further collect the necessary machinery related to the theory of cone differential operators on Mellin-Sobolev spaces with emphasis on the non-linear PDEs point of view.
+As a consequence, information concerning the asymptotic behavior of the above solution close to the singularity is also provided and its relation to the local geometry is established.
+These space asymptotics are obtained either through the domain of the bi-Laplacian or through the real interpolation space between the bi-Laplacian domain and the underlying space, see \eqref{DD22} and Proposition \ref{lpo}.
+In both cases the solution is expressed as a sum of two terms.
+The first one is a sum of complex powers and logarithmic integer powers of the geodesic distance to the singularity; these powers are determined explicitly by the local geometry around the conical tip, see \eqref{DD22}.
+The second one is a remainder that belongs to a Mellin-Sobolev space and close to the singularity it decays to zero faster than each of the components of the previous term; its decay is determined by the local geometry as well as by the initial data.

+Finally, we consider \eqref{CH1}-\eqref{CH2} on closed manifolds.
+Instead of using standard techniques, we employ geodesic polar coordinates and study the resulting degenerate problem by applying the above singular analysis theory.